 Mi’kmaq-led Independent Science Review

-Alton participated in a third-party review of the science behind the project.
+We participated in a third-party review of the Alton project and accepted the review’s recommendations.
 The company that conducted the review was retained by the Kwilmu’kw Maw-klusuaqn Negotiation Office (KMKNO) on behalf of the Assembly of Nova Scotia Mi’kmaq Chiefs in the negotiations and consultations among the Mi'kmaq of Nova Scotia, the Province of Nova Scotia and the Government of Canada about Alton.
-The review focused on assessing potential impacts of the proposed project on fish and fish habitat of the Shubenacadie Estuary.
+The review focused on assessing potential impacts of the proposed Alton project on fish and fish habitat of the Shubenacadie Estuary.
+The review led to enhanced environmental protections.

 Studying the Shubenacadie River